 Many people achieve better results when working with partners.
-They draw support and confidence from working with someone whom they can dive in the same depth and speak the same language.
+They draw support and confidence from working with someone with whom they can dive in the same depth and speak the same language.
 Take Batman & Robin, for example, Lennon & McCartney, Pumbaa & Timone, and, you and your outsourced sales and marketing provider.

 Statistics show that 78% of businesses feel positive about their relationship with their outsourcing company.
 Despite the impressive stats, there are still others who remain skeptical about the idea.
-These are people who choose to keep all business functions secluded on an employer-employee relationship and prefer working on their own because of fears of cost, losing control and getting bad results.
+These are people who choose to keep all business functions secluded in an employer-employee relationship and prefer working on their own because of fears of cost, losing control, and getting bad results.
 But, all these fears are just myths – misconceptions that hold them back from supposedly discovering new tactics to help their business grow.

 This article will help you find out the truth behind the seven most common myths about marketing and sales outsourcing.

 Since you are hiring a contractor and not an employee, you are left to just assumptions about how your campaign is managed because you do not have a physical oversight of how your outsourced marketing firm works.

 Fear not physically overseeing your campaign as your outsourced marketing and sales provider will give you access to a CRM where you can track all campaign activities in real time.
 And just like any other companies, they are bound by in-house rules which regulate every workflow in your campaign and align all other aspects of the business that resonate with your standards.

 Although you can directly discuss quality, most outsourcing providers come after quantity.
 Chances are, they would submit even half-baked leads just to show performance numbers.

 Quality Assurance is one significant process in sales and marketing.
 Leads go through a qualification process that is based on your campaign specification and passes through a lead nurturing scheme to ensure that only the most qualified and high converting leads proceeds to the bottom of the sales funnel.